 Suddenly, the attention shifts to a group of clowns standing on a balcony above a Pachinko parlour.
 They start shouting in Japanese using megaphones; presumably, they have permission to be there and cause such a pollution of noise.
 After exchanges are made between clowns and demons that I can’t quite comprehend, people in the audience began to laugh, a lot.
 An elderly woman on a bicycle with an impossible number of shopping bags sighs as she tries to weave through the crowds.
 I might just add, this whole festival is taking place on a busy shopping street.
 Perhaps causing a little too much chaos for some of the locals that just want to get to where they need to be.

-After the shouting, all hell breaks loose.
+After the shouting, all hell breaks loose in regular Setsubun fashion.
 Paper bags are dropped from the sky by clowns in their thousands.
 Children and adults alike scramble to collect them from the floor.
 I raise my arm and catch one in midair; skills.
 Everyone is rushing around trying to salvage one of the decorated paper pouches.
 People are crashing into each other, forgetting about the safety of others; but regardless of the carnage, it’s actually a lot of fun.

 The pouch I caught predictably contains roasted beans.
 After a while, everyone goes silent, before a chant occurs.
 Following the chant, people start pouring beans into their hand and throwing them as hard as they can at the demon.
 His smile quickly wiped from his face by roasted beans.